ARC Lab Members

 Dr. Hannah L. Schacter

-Dr. Schacter is an Assistant Professor of Psychology in the Developmental Science Area at Wayne State University and Adjunct Assistant Professor in the Merrill Palmer Skillman Institute.
+Dr. Schacter is an Associate Professor of Psychology in the Developmental Science Area at Wayne State University affiliate faculty of the Merrill Palmer Skillman Institute.
 She completed a National Science Foundation postdoctoral research fellowship at the University of Southern California, and received her PhD in Psychology from UCLA and BA from Hamilton College.

 Broadly speaking, her research examines how adolescents’ interpersonal relationships contribute to their psychological well-being, physical health, and school functioning.
 She seeks to understand pathways from peer stress to adjustment problems and identify contextual factors that protect against versus exacerbate the maladjustment of socially vulnerable (e.g., bullied) youth.
 Dr. Schacter investigates these questions using multiple methods and time-scales (e.g., daily diaries; yearly school-based surveys) to understand both the short- and long-term impact of interpersonal difficulties.